jmategk0/conductor/README.md

 For example: "sudo python install.py"

-Feel free to customize the commands.txt as desiered, just make sure that one and only one command is listed on each line.
+Feel free to customize the commands.txt as desired, just make sure that one and only one command is listed on each line.

 NOTE: This is pre-alpha code.
 USE AT YOUR OWN RISK.